pgruetter/sdl-docs/docs/getting-started/get-departures.md

 We defined our action and called it *download-departures*.
 - The type *FileTransferAction* tells SDL that it should transfer a file from one place to another.
 In our case, from a location on the web to a place on your machine.
-- With inputId and outputId, we wire this action and the two dataObjects together.
+- With inputId and outputId, we wire this action and the two Data Objects together.
 - Finally, we added some metadata to our action.
 Metadata is often used to select the actions run.
 In our case, we defined a feed called "download".
 When starting SDL, we can tell it to execute only actions corresponding to certain feeds.
 Multiple actions can be associated with the same feed.
 You can think of feeds as group of actions in your data pipeline, typically processing a data type through all layers.